 Description of the magnetic force generated by the DC electromagnetic coil and the AC electromagnetic coil

-The stroke of the armature (air gap) has a great influence on the magnetic force generated by the electromagnetic coil.
+coil.
 The larger the stroke of the armature, the smaller the magnetic force that lifts the armature.
 This relationship is also known as the itinerary-magnetic relationship.

 In addition to the force generated by the spring, the pressure of the fluid also counteracts the force of a portion of the solenoid lifting the armature.